se-edu/addressbook-level3/docs/UsingTravis.md

   - Runs the `./gradlew clean test coverage coveralls -i` command (see [Using Gradle](UsingGradle.md) for more details on what this command means).

-  - Renders documentation from asciidoc to html and automatically publishes them using GitHub Pages.

   - Runs additional [repository-wide checks](#repository-wide-checks).

 If you would like to customise your travis build further, you can learn